jairampatel/Shellit/README.txt

 Shellit is a Reddit client for PowerShell.
 Simply run it without any parameters and you will be prompted to login (optional).

+Version 1.0.1

+Users can view comments from any post

 Version 1.0

 Users are able to: